thoughtbot/ruby-science/release/ruby-science.md

 ### Solutions

 * [Introduce Parameter Object](#introduce-parameter-object) and pass it in as an object of naturally grouped attributes.

+* [Extract Class](#extract-class) if the method is complex due to the number of collaborators.

+### Anti-Solution

-A common technique used to mask a long parameter list is grouping parameters using a hash of named parameters; this will replace connascence position with connascence of name (a good first step).
+A common technique used to mask a long parameter list is grouping parameters using a hash of named parameters; this will replace connascence of position with connascence of name (a good first step).
 However, it will not reduce the number of collaborators in the method.

-* [Extract Class](#extract-class) if the method is complex due to the number of collaborators.

 # Duplicated Code

-One of the first principles we're taught as developers: Keep your code [DRY](#dry).
+One of the first principles we're taught as developers: [Don't Repeat Yourself](#dry).

 ### Symptoms